64 Oz Is Equal To How Many Cups

 The Science Behind the Conversion

 The conversion from ounces to cups isn't just a random number; it's based on a standardized definition of volume.
 Understanding this can help you remember the conversion factor more easily.
 The United States customary system, which is used in the United States, defines these units clearly.
-One gallon is defined as 128 fluid ounces, and it's also defined as 16 cups.
+But one gallon is defined as 128 fluid ounces, and it's also defined as 16 cups.
 From there, we can derive the relationship that 1 cup equals 8 fluid ounces.

 A Brief History of Measurement